 The U.S. drops the atomic bomb on Hiroshima.
 Three days later, it drops a second atomic bomb on Nagasaki.
 Japan surrenders on August 14.

 At this point, some 44,000 incarcerees still remain in the camps.
 Many refuse to leave.
 Realizing that they have few options for survival in a war-ravaged Japan, those who renounced their citizenships begin to seek ways to cancel their renunciation.
-Civil rights attorney Wayne Collins begins advising Tule Lake renunciants and embarks on a 23-year-long campaign filing thousands of court cases to restore the renunciants‘ citizenships.
+Civil rights attorney Wayne M. Collins begins advising Tule Lake renunciants and embarks on a 23-year-long campaign filing thousands of court cases to restore the renunciants‘ citizenships.
 The concentration camps begin to close one by one after the end of the war.

-On November 13, 1945, just two days before a ship carrying renunciants is set to leave for Japan, Wayne Collins secures a court order preventing their deportation until they can appear before a judge.
+On November 13, 1945, just two days before a ship carrying renunciants is set to leave for Japan, Wayne M. Collins secures a court order preventing their deportation until they can appear before a judge.
 Over the next four months, the Department of Justice conducts administrative hearings at the Tule Lake Segregation Center.
 Seven months after the end of the war, the last War Relocation Authority concentration camp closes.

 Some Japanese Americans attempted to return to their former homes on the West Coast.
 However, many found their properties had been lost, sold, or vandalized during their absence.